roman-milk/roman-milk.github.io/bettinas-a-back-door-girl.md

  'Lie down,' she curtly instructed, typically Mrs Philips.
 She clambered onto the bed, kneeling next to me when I complied.
 The naked blonde took hold of my cock, sliding a fist along the length.
 She leaned down and kissed me again while I reached for her breasts.
 She broke the kiss and offered a long, thick nipple to me.
 I sucked at it, transferring my oral attention to its twin as I cupped those heavy tits in my palms.
 The woman murmured something indistinct, her hand moving faster on my cock.

  Finally a low growl came from her throat.
 She slid the tube under a pillow next to me and, still making that low rumbling sound, swung a leg over my head.
 Her sex pouted inches from my face.
 I knew what she wanted.
 I took hold of the woman's hips and pulled her down to my mouth.
 I heard her gasp when my tongue probed at the sluicing opening at the front of her body; another groan curdled from her when my forefinger popped her sphincter.
 I groaned myself when, after a brief waft of Mrs Philips' breath across my thighs, I felt her swallow my erection.
-Report_Story #2